gbv/cocoda-prototype/README.md

 If using perlbrew, make sure to disable it before installing any modules to `local/`:

-    hash perlbrew 2>/dev/null && perlbrew off
+    perlbrew off

 The build script is the called via

-    makedpkg
+    make build

+# Installation

-The resulting package is located in directory `debuild/`.
+A build Debian package is located in directory `debuild/`.
 It can be installed locally for instance with

     sudo dpkg --install debuild/cocoda_0.0.1_amd64.deb